• Skip to primary navigation

 • Armed with a strong understanding of data technology, business intelligence analysts collect, evaluate, and summarize data analyses to provide business leaders with the knowledge they need to develop solutions in various areas of business operations.
 Business intelligence analysts might, for example, evaluate financial data to assist companies in making investment and cash flow decisions or present sales and market analyses to support decision-making processes relating to product development, marketing strategies, and production operations.
 They design data collection, reporting, data warehousing, and data mining procedures.
 These analysts use their analyses to help companies assess risks, identify industry trends, and evaluate the competition.
 As part of their responsibilities, business intelligence analysts might use market surveys to determine consumer behavior to help senior managers make decisions regarding production, marketing, and promotions.

 The career outlook for all management analysts is faster than average when compared to all other occupations.
-An 11 percent job growth rate is projected over the 2019-2029 decade, as reported by the US Bureau of Labor Statistics (BLS).
+A 10 percent job growth rate is projected from 2022 through 2032, as reported by the US Bureau of Labor Statistics (BLS).

 Primary Sidebar